-The Uncomfortable Truth (1 copy) – The education version of the Emmy-winning documentary about the history of institutional racism in America provides a solid understanding and unique perspective on American History (suitable for teachers and students middle school age and up).
+The Uncomfortable Truth (online access) – The education version of the Emmy-winning documentary about the history of institutional racism in America provides a solid understanding and unique perspective on American History (suitable for teachers and students middle school age and up).

-History Matters Poster (1 copy) – The engaging mugshot that has come to symbolize the Freedom Rides and called one of the most famous in American History will certainly create a great conversation starter for the classroom.
+History Matters Poster (online access) – The engaging mugshot that has come to symbolize the Freedom Rides and called one of the most famous in American History will certainly create a great conversation starter for the classroom.

 Interactive Map and Timeline – Expand the experience even further with exclusive interviews and artifacts found only on our map and timeline.
 Don’t just read about the Civil Rights Movement see where it took place and how the events are connected.